mike-weiner/display-event-locations-tec/README.md

 * Initial release.

 ## Upgrade Notice

+### 4.6.0
+Version 4.6.0 is a recommended, minor update that contains a bug fix.
+Support for WordPress v6.9+ has been confirmed.
+Read the changelog for more details.

 ### 4.5.0
 Version 4.5.0 is a recommended, minor update.
 Support for WordPress v6.7.0+ has been confirmed.
 All WordPress Plugin Check warnings have been resolved.
 Read the changelog for more details.